Christian-Nunnally/christian-nunnally.github.io/visual-drop.md

 ### Installation Instructions (Windows 10)
 Visual Drop is a set of plugins for Diiagramr that can be installed directly from inside the Diiagramr application.

-#### Install Diiagramr
+#### ~Install Diiagramr~ (Instructions outdated, if you're interested in this project contact me.)
-1. Download Diiagramr setup.exe from [https://diiagramr.blob.core.windows.net/diiagramrinstall/setup.exe](https://diiagramr.blob.core.windows.net/diiagramrinstall/setup.exe)
+1. ~Download Diiagramr setup.exe from [https://diiagramr.blob.core.windows.net/diiagramrinstall/setup.exe](https://diiagramr.blob.core.windows.net/diiagramrinstall/setup.exe)~
-1. Run setup.exe **Windows smart screen will warn agaisnt running the application, this is because it is not a signed application.
-Proceed at your own risk**
+1. ~Run setup.exe **Windows smart screen will warn agaisnt running the application, this is because it is not a signed application.
+Proceed at your own risk**~
-1. Click 'Install' and Diiagramr should automatically download, install, and run
+1. ~Click 'Install' and Diiagramr should automatically download, install, and run~

 #### Install the plugins for Visual Drop
 1. Open Diiagramr